A Brief History of FBCA

 1916-1923

-FBCA adds more than 600 members during the time that Dr. Eugene B Jackson is pastor.
+FBCA added more than 600 members during the time that Dr. Eugene B Jackson was pastor.

 1952

-Members of FBCA are instrumental in the formation of the Mount Vernon Baptist Association, which later becomes the NorthStar Church Network.
+Members of FBCA were instrumental in the formation of the Mount Vernon Baptist Association, which later became the NorthStar Church Network.

 1954

-Fulfilling the vision of Dr. Ernest F. Campbell, FBCA purchases land on King Street for the construction of a new church building.
-In 1952, ground is broken and in May, 1954, after 101 years in its Washington Street location, the congregation holds the first worship service in their new home.
+Fulfilling the vision of Dr. Ernest F. Campbell, FBCA purchased land on King Street for the construction of a new church building.
+In 1952, ground was broken and in May, 1954, after 101 years in its Washington Street location, the congregation held the first worship service in their new home.

 1963

-An education wing is added on the south side of the building.
+An education wing was added on the south side of the building, providing much-needed classroom space for a growing multi-generational congregation.

 2000